 Creating an environment that encourages engagement is the office layout.
 An open office concept filled with safe meeting rooms and common areas enables employees to communicate better and more frequently.
 It promotes collaboration, strategic brainstorming, training, and mentoring.

 Outside of work-oriented activities, having an area for employees to take breaks, eat lunch, celebrate together, and generally spend time can support an engaged company culture.

-In light of COVID-19, being in a shared space is not always possible, so companies have learned to facilitate remote employee engagement to maintain or build relationships between employees.
-Even if your workforce is remote at this time, ensuring that employees can interact in a meaningful way is critical to employee engagement.
+Working in a shared space is not always possible, so companies have learned to facilitate remote employee engagement to maintain or build relationships between employees.
+Even if your workforce is remote, ensuring that employees can interact meaningfully is critical to employee engagement.

 American Integrity Insurance has built a Top Workplaces culture with an innovative approach to recruiting, “extraordinary experiences,” and a focus on gratitude.
 According to Michael Goodman, Human Resources Director, “It seems counterintuitive to think of a modern workplace as a place of tranquility, but that is exactly our approach.
 We want to make these eight hours precious, valuable, even joyful.”

 Encourage PTO and employee offsites

 Creating a culture that embraces a healthy work/life balance ensures employees can live the lives they want while remaining fresh, engaged, and productive at work.
 Promoting workplace flexibility (especially in a remote environment) helps people manage their time according to what works best.